 When the robot is on the field again, the operator of the GameController will send the playing signal to it.
-If the wireless is not working, the assistant referee who placed the robot back on the field has to bring it into the playing state again by pressing the head (or back for the ERS-210) switch three times.
-Please note that this will also work if the robot actually is in the penalized state (previously signalled through the wireless) and is only waiting for a single click on its head/back switch, because any further short touches on that switch will be ignored.
+If the wireless is not working, the assistant referee who placed the robot back on the field has to bring it into the playing state again.

-4.3 Manual Interaction by Team Members
+4.4 Manual Interaction by Team Members